Define a solid foundation for the digital transformation of the front end of your business.

 Schedules discovery call

 Treat the MQL → SQL rate like first-pass yield.
-It flags which campaigns build pipeline and which only inflate vanity clicks.
+It shows which campaigns build pipeline - and which only inflate vanity clicks.

-3. Unified data: connect every touchpoint to the final deal
+3. Unified data: Connect every touchpoint to the deal

-Eliminate the silos that obscure your view of the whole customer journey.
-Build a single source of truth where every click, call, quote and contract lands in one record:
+Break down the silos and build a single source of truth where every click, call, quote and contract sits in one record:

-• Connect CRM ↔ Marketing Automation - A lead’s full history - first anonymous visit, every form fill - appears inside the CRM.
+• Connect CRM ↔ Marketing Automation - A lead’s full history appears inside the CRM.

-• Give every team the same lens - One real-time dashboard for sales, marketing, and finance ends the “whose numbers are right?” debate.
+• Give every team the same lens - One real-time dashboard for sales, marketing, and finance.

-4. Attribution models: prove how marketing delivers revenue
+4. Attribution models: Prove how marketing drives revenue

-The final piece of the puzzle in calculating marketing ROI is to replace last-touch lore with a multi-touch model that credits every influence throughout the sale.
+Replace last-touch lore with a multi-touch attribution model that credits every influence in the sale.

 Then give finance the metrics that matter: